Info & Application

 Michele Gedney, Songwriting Coach

 Rick and Michele Gedney, known as the duo, Open Book, have been writing, recording, and performing together since 2000.
 Their original music features multi-part vocal and instrumental harmonies.
 In addition to their own music, Rick and Michele have provided instrumental and vocal arrangement and accompaniment on many recording projects.
 Rick is also a teacher of guitar, mandolin and banjo.
 Open Book has released three albums which have received critical acclaim and national airplay.
-In addition to providing daily guitar tips and inspiration for those guitarists in the group, Rick will be taking appointments for one-on-one guitar consultations for all level players.
-Michele will be available for private song consultations for any songwriters wanting to benefit from her refined perspective.
+Rick will provide daily guitar tips and inspiration for guitarists and will also be offering small guitar workshops for players of all levels.
+Michele will be conducting songwriting workshops for any songwriters wanting to benefit from her refined perspective.

 Justina Golden, Vocal Coach

 Justina Golden is a mezzo-soprano who has been teaching students aged 11 to 82, shower singers to professionals, for thirty years.
 She has sung in the contemporary folk, Celtic, early music, jazz and classical genres.
 Justina is a member of the Illuminati Vocal Arts Ensemble, the 5-member early music ensemble Cantabile, The Wilde Irish Women Repertory Company, and is on the staff of the Umbrian Serenades, taking groups of professionals and talented amateur singers to Spoleto, Italy to perform choral concerts under the direction of conductor David Hayes.
 Justina worked with Dar in the early years of her career and will be joining us with some vocal tips, tricks, information and inspiration to help better understand our unique vocal instrument and learn how to access our finest voice while presenting our songs.